Bio for Invited Talks

 People I Respect

-- Aristotle, Descartes, Russell (philosophy + math/physics + other insightful opinions on life and the world)
+- Aristotle, Descartes, Bertrand Russell (for their mastery of philosophy + math/physics + other insightful opinions on life and the world)

 - Jesus, Buddha (for being strong spiritual leaders)

-- Rada Mihalcea, Mister Rogers (for being extremely kind, almost like the perfect human)
+- Rada Mihalcea, Mister Rogers (for being extremely kind, considerate, and humanitarian)

 - Interesting figures in Chinese history: Xuanzang 玄奘 (for strong will power, firm belief, debate skills, multilingualism, ability to spread his tenants), Zhang Zhidong 张之洞 (for being a solid traditional literati, and strong politician with an open mindset when the western people opens China).